PX4/PX4-user_guide/en/dronecan/zubax_telega.md

 It is used in multiple products, including the [Zubax Myxa](https://zubax.com/products/myxa) ESC, [Zubax Mitochondrik](https://zubax.com/products/mitochondrik) motor controller module, and Zubax Sadulli integrated drive.

 While Telega can be controlled using traditional PWM input, it is designed to operate over CAN bus using [DroneCAN](README.md).
-This has multiple benefits:

-- CAN has been specifically designed to deliver robust and reliable connectivity over relatively large distances.
-  It enables safe use of ESCs on bigger vehicles and communication redundancy.
-- The bus is bi-directional, enabling health monitoring, diagnostics, and RPM telemetry.
-- Wiring is less complicated as you can have a single bus for connecting all your ESCs and other DroneCAN peripherals.

 :::note
 ESCs based on Zubax Telega  require non-trivial tuning of the propulsion system in order to deliver adequate performance and ensure robust operation.